What you can expect from us

 You must pay our fees as soon as you get our bill.
 You can pay by cheque, debit or credit card, or by paying funds into our bank account direct.

 If you do not pay our fees, we have the right to stop or suspend further work on the matter in question and any other work we are doing for you.
 In these cases, we will not be responsible for any delays or losses which may result from this.
 If we hold money that belongs to you, we will have the right to take our fees from that money before sending you the balance.

 We also have a legal right to hold deeds, documents or any other papers until you pay the fees you owe.

 If someone else agrees to pay our fees and then fails to do so, you will have to pay our fees yourself.

 If we carry out work for a company or a limited liability partnership (LLP) and it does not pay our fees, we may require any of the principals to pay all or part of those fees (‘principals’ means the directors of the company, or the members of the LLP, at the time we issue our bill).

-We have the right to charge interest on overdue amounts at the rate which is 3% over the Royal Bank of Scotland base rate.
+We have the right to charge interest on overdue amounts at the rate which is 3% over the Bank of England bank rate.

 How we use your personal information

 Please refer to our Privacy Notice on our website for full details of how we use your personal information.
 If you are receiving a paper copy of our Terms of Business, the Privacy Notice will accompany it.

 When you ask us to do work for you, we may check your details with fraud prevention agencies (FPAs) or credit reference agencies (CRAs).
 We will use this information to check your identity and to prevent fraud and money laundering.